sdarlington/sdarlington.github.io/content/about/about.md

 The domain had to be something other than my name, have some connection to me no matter how odd or obscure, but, at the same time, it had be memorable.
 Let’s think…

 I work with computers and it’s been a hobby since I was knee-high to a grass-hopper, as it were.
 I thought that something computer-ish might be good.
-But I didn’t want something too obscure ((I probably should have thought about this more.
-Outside the UK no-one has heard of the ZX81.
-Even here it’s only a certain type of person of a particular age.)) or something fantastically difficult to remember.
+But I didn’t want something too obscure[^1] or something fantastically difficult to remember.

 My first computer was a [Sinclair Spectrum+](http://www.old-computers.com/museum/computer.asp?st=1&c=480 "Speccy") (a 48K Spectrum with a marginally better keyboard), but the first machine that I really wanted was a ZX81 so that became my choice for a domain. zx81.co.uk had already gone — looks like they had a similar idea to me — which left zx81.org.uk.